+Yes.
 State law requires that every school district develop and implement a kindergarten through grade 12 sequential curriculum plan for environmental education (see the Wisconsin Education 20 Standards).
 In addition, environmental education objectives and activities shall be integrated into the kindergarten through grade 12 sequential curriculum plans, with the greatest emphasis in art, health, science and social studies education [see Wisconsin Administrative Code PI 8.01(2)(k].
-Curriculum planning can be guided by using Wisconsin's Model Academic Standards for Environmental Education.
+Curriculum planning can be guided by using the Wisconsin Standards for Environmental Literacy and Sustainability.

-Teachers must also be prepared to teach environmental education and those with licenses in agriculture, early childhood, middle childhood to early adolescent, science and social studies must demonstrate knowledge and understanding in environmental education including the conservation of natural resources.
-[PI 34.15(4)(b)]
+Teachers must also be prepared to teach environmental education and those with licenses in early childhood regular education, elementary and middle school regular education, science, and social studies must demonstrate knowledge and understanding in environmental education including the conservation of natural resources.
+[PI 34.022(2)]

 Strategic Plan to Advance Environmental Literacy

 Wisconsin's Plan to Advance Education for Environmental Literacy and Sustainability in PK-12 Schools provides strategies for statewide collaboration to increase student academic achievement, improve student health, and save schools money through education for environmental literacy and sustainability.
 Download the entire document or the executive summary.

 This plan is a companion to Wisconsin's Plan for Environmentally Literate and Sustainable Communities published in the same year.